 With the cover opened, it revealed the full-color image of the woman.
 Hill’s was extremely pleased with this piece, and it ran for a couple of years.❦

-The footage was taken from all locations and would later be edited into short promotional spots shown on social media and the Hill’s website. ❦
+The footage was taken from all locations and later edited into short promotional spots on social media and the Hill’s website. ❦

 This is the Hill’s Science Diet merchandiser sales pamphlet for introducing the New Small Breeds dog food.
 It shows informative graphs, sales projections, and in-store promotional material. ↓